wes-williams/graphviz/README.md

-Want to see my resume? grails run-app
+Want to see my resume? grails run-app -https

 Otherwise, you may be interested in navigating your own dataset or API.
 The javascript is not dependent on the grails portion.